Wyntuition/twitter-api-python/README.md

 1. Create a directory for saving the streamed tweets to json, `mkdir data`
 1. Run, replacing the -q with your query term and your file will be stored in data/, `python stream-tweets.py -q washington -d data`

+### General Functions

-### Display timeline, display tweets, display followers, display tweet metadata, display top tweets, display top tweets for topic
+See the `general-twitter-functions` file for some of these things that could be done: Display timeline, display tweets, display followers, display tweet metadata, display top tweets, display top tweets for topic